Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Time-Averaged Formation Dynamics with Sinusoidal Controls

 This section reviews the piecewise-sinusoidal magnetic-moment approach in~\cite{Abbasi2022}, which is used to address the coupling that occurs between electromagnetic fields.
-In this approach, each satellite uses a piecewise-sinusoidal magnetic moment $\mathbf{u}_i$ that is the sum of $n-1$ sinusoids with $n-1$ unique frequencies.
+This approach enables decentralized formation control, where each satellite uses relative position and velocity measurements of only its neighbors.
+In this approach, each satellite uses a piecewise-sinusoidal magnetic moment $\mathbf{u}_i$ that is the sum of up to $n-1$ sinusoids with unique frequencies.
 Each unique frequency is common to only one pair of satellites.
-Thus, there are a total of $n(n-1)/2$ unique frequencies, and the amplitudes of each common-frequency pair of sinusoids are selected to prescribe the average intersatellite force between the associated satellite pair.
+Thus, there are a total of up to $n(n-1)/2$ unique frequencies, and the amplitudes of each common-frequency pair of sinusoids are selected to prescribe the time-averaged intersatellite force between the associated satellite pair.